 API documentation is written text (or reference manual) that accompanies an API.
 API documentation explains how to effectively use the API.
 API documentation can is created manually or automatically using API documentation software.

-APIs are intended to be consumed.
-Therefore, it’s pivotal to ensure that users can quickly get started in implementing them without many hurdles.
-Unfortunately, most APIs are poorly documented, which complicates their integration and defeats the very purpose of their existence.
+APIs are meant to be consumed.
+As a result, it is critical to guarantee that users can begin adopting them immediately and without difficulty.
+Unfortunately, most APIs are inadequately documented, making integration harder and defeating the point of their existence.

 Table of Contents